ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/b2w2-code_injection_set_up/b2w2-code_injection_set_up.md

 ```

 ### Compiling a patch
-This instructions asume you followed the previous steps, your SWAN headers are in the ``CodeInjection/PW2Code/Headers`` folder and your code in the ``CodeInjection/PW2Code/Patches`` folder.
+These instructions assume you followed the previous steps, your SWAN headers are in the ``CodeInjection/PW2Code/Headers`` folder and your code in the ``CodeInjection/PW2Code/Patches`` folder.

 1. Open a cmd terminal in the PW2Code folder (in the "File Explorer" window go the the PW2Code folder, click the path input box, type "cmd" and clik "Enter")
 ![](resources/open_cmd.png)
 2. Paste the following command in the terminal:
+``arm-none-eabi-g++ Patches/DoubleItems.cpp -I SWAN/swan -I NK/NitroKernel/include -o DoubleItems.elf -r -mthumb -march=armv5t -Os``
+General structure of the command for a C++ patch:
-``arm-none-eabi-g++ -r -mthumb -I Headers -march=armv5t -Os Patches/DoubleItems.cpp -o DoubleItems.elf``
+``arm-none-eabi-g++ [patch path] -I [include directory path] -o [output path] -r -mthumb -march=armv5t -Os``
-"-I" is the include path of the headers
-"-Os" is the patch file
-"-o" is the output file

-I recomend that you set the output file to be in a specific folder for the elf files, to keep stuff organized.
+I recommend that you set the output file to be in a specific folder for the ELF files, to keep stuff organized.

 ### Injecting a patch
-You can use the ESDB in the SWAN headers but I recomend making your own using this [guide](https://ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-code_injection/#building-code-injection-patches).
+You can use the ESDB in the SWAN headers but I recomend making your own using this [guide](../bw_b2w2-code_injection/#building-code-injection-patches).

-Once you have the correct ESDB follow this steps:
+Once you have the correct ESDB follow these steps:

 1. Open your CTRMapProject and go to the "Extras" tab
 2. Click the ``Convert ELF to DLL`` button and select the correct ESDB, then the ELF file you just compiled and create the DLL